Neo-Cybernetics/Neo-Cybernetics-Main/README.md

 ## Getting Involved

 Neo-Cybernetics thrives on collective effort.
 Engage, contribute, and shape the future with us.
 For contribution guidelines, please visit this link.
-If you wish to discuss topics, join the Discussion Forum.
+If you wish to discuss topics, we invite you to join the Discussion Forum here on Github.

 ## Feedback and Suggestions
 Your insights are invaluable to us.
 If you have suggestions, critiques, or ideas, please use the Discussions area of this repository.